 As the 5-year MOAs have expired, participating agencies have recommended changes prior to finalization.
-The current 5-year MOA was finalized on October 26, 2015, when the final participating agency representative signed the document (Appendix A).
-SDGFP has fulfilled its commitments to this MOA annually since 2002, with the exception of one year when seasonal employees could not be hired during a state government hiring freeze.
+The current 5-year MOA was finalized on October 26, 2015, when the final participating agency representative signed the document (Appendix 1).
+SDGFP has fulfilled its commitments to this MOA annually since 2002, except for one year when seasonal employees could not be hired during a state government hiring freeze and the current year (2020), when the COVID-19 pandemic precluded state government hiring of certain summer personnel.
+However, SDGFP rehired an experienced contractor to assist the USACE with upper Lake Oahe nesting surveys in 2020.